-Anatol Gurewitsch was a Russian Jewish painter and stage designer, born in 1916 in Moscow.
-He also was the uncle of Igael Tumarkin, and father of the theatre director Miki Gurewitsch.
-After the Russian revolution he fled to Berlin, where he studied at the Schule Reimann, a private art school.
-In 1934 he immigrated to Palestine, where he painted and designed stage decoration, and costumes for the theater.
-He studied under Yitzchak Frenkel, and one year later under Miron Sima in Jerusalem.
-After World War II he worked as a stage designer, designing costumes for Gertrud Kraus, an Israeli pioneer of expressionistic modern dance.
+The painter and stage designer Anatol Gurewitsch was born in Moscow in 1916.
+After the Russian revolution, he fled to Berlin, where he studied at the private art school Schule Reimann.
+In 1934, he emigrated to Palestine and studied under Yitzchak Frenkel, and one year later under Miron Sima in Jerusalem.
+After World War II, Gurewitsch worked as a painter, and he designed stage decorations and costumes, such as for the Israeli pioneer of expressionistic modern dance, Gertrud Kraus.
 Anatol Gurewitsch died in 2005.

 Reproductions and Permissions

 We welcome fair use of this content.
 Please credit the Leo Baeck Institute in your citation.
 For usage policies and to request higher resolution images, see Reproductions and Permissions.